KahBrightTech/cognitech-platform-all-codes-repo/Kubernetes/abishek.md

 - The ingress resource is typically written once which is able to handle hundreds of services running in the kubernetes cluster.
 This reduces the cost of using multiple load balancers for each service.

 #### Hands on session for Kubernetes Ingress:

-- To create an ingress fisrt go to the kubernetes officiakl documentation and choose an ingress controller based on your requirements.
+- To create an ingress first go to the kubernetes official documentation and choose an ingress controller based on your requirements.
 - Go to https://kubernetes.io/docs/concepts/services-networking/ingress/
 - Create an ingress.yaml file as shown below:

 ```yaml
 apiVersion: networking.k8s.io/v1
 kind: Ingress